Set reminders on iPod touch

 Add a web link: In the URL field, enter a web address.
 Reminders displays the link as a thumbnail that you can tap to go to the website.

-Get a reminder when chatting with someone in Messages: Turn on “Remind me when messaging,” then choose someone from your contacts list.
+Get a reminder when chatting with someone in Messages: Turn on “When messaging,” then choose someone from your contacts list.
 The reminder appears the next time you chat with that person in Messages.

 Set a priority: Tap Priority, then choose an option.